-Table 1: Linux kernel swappiness parameter va lues :widths:auto
+Table 1: Linux kernel swappiness parameter values

-Value Strategy vm.swappiness = 0 The kernel will swap only to avoid an 'out of memory' condition vm.swappiness = 1 Minimum amount of swapping without disabling it entirely. vm.swappiness Sometimes recommended to improve performance when sufficient mem- = 10 ory exists in a system. vm.swappiness = 60 The default value. vm.swappiness The kernel will swap aggressively. = 100
+Value Strategy vm.swappiness = 0 The kernel will swap only to avoid an 'out of memory' condition vm.swappiness = 1 Minimum amount of swapping without disabling it entirely. vm.swappiness = 10 Sometimes recommended to improve performance when sufficient memory exists in a system. vm.swappiness = 60 The default value. vm.swappiness = 100 The kernel will swap aggressively.

 13.1.
-ZFS on Linux 101
+ZFS on Linux 119